Top 15 Suburbs to live in St. Louis for 2023

 The quiet, tree-lined streets provide the perfect backdrop for evening strolls and morning jogs.
 Can you imagine yourself living in Creve Coeur yet?

-The streets are quiet and peaceful, providing the perfect backdrop for evening walks and morning jogs.
+The quiet and peaceful streets provide the perfect backdrop for evening walks and morning jogs.

 Moving to the suburbs of St. Louis